 Subject to this Proposal 3 and consummation of the Private Placement, an aggregate of 27,425,000 shares of common stock is reserved for issuance under the 2000 Plan, and the 2000 Plan has an evergreen feature providing for an automatic annual increase in the number of shares reserved for issuance under the 2000 Plan.
 Subject to this Proposal 3 and consummation of the Private Placement, the automatic annual increase in the share reserve is equal to the least of 4,000,000 shares, 2% of the common stock outstanding or such number of shares determined by our board of directors.
 The automatic annual increase will be added to the shares reserved on every 2nd of December for a period of seven years, commencing in 2003 and ending in (and including) 2009.
 If awards granted under the 2000 Plan or previously granted under the 2001 Plan expire or otherwise terminate without being exercised, the shares of common stock not acquired pursuant to such awards again become available for issuance under the 2000 Plan.
 If shares of common stock are not issued because such shares instead are used to satisfy an applicable tax withholding requirement or other obligation to Rigel in connection with the exercise of an award, then such shares will again be available for issuance under the 2000 Plan.
-In addition, if the exercise price of any award is satisfied by the tender of shares of common stock to us (whether by actual delivery or attestation) only the number of shares of common stock issued, net of any shares so tendered, will be deemed issued to the participant.
-If we reacquire unvested stock issued under the 2000 Plan, the reacquired stock will not again become available for reissuance under the 2000 Plan.
+If shares of common stock to us (whether by actual delivery or attestation) only the number of shares of common stock will not again become available for reissuance under the 2000 Plan.
+If we reacquired under the 2000 Plan, the reacquired stock will not again become available for reissuance under the 2000 Plan.
+If we